TESTNET ONLINE: PECORINO PECORINO

 Orders Overview

-What are Orders?
+What are orders?

 Orders are signed messages that express a user’s intent to trade assets across chains.
 They consist of: